-Do you need to write a new CV and obtain a better job.
-If so, take a few minutes to review the cashier resume examples we have written bellow and edit according to your profile.
+Do you need to write a new resume and obtain a better job?
+If so, take a few minutes to review the cashier resume examples we have written below and edit according to your profile.
 After reading this article you will know:

-- How to write a professional cashier CV
+- How to write a professional cashier resume

 - What are the questions your employer might ask during your cashier job interview

 Cashier Resume Sample